juxor/afaq/markdown/secI5.md

 to the individual._

 > _"It will have to oversee organising, running and beautification of the settlement.
-It will see that its inhabitants are housed and that items and products be made available to them by the producers' unions or associations._
+It will see that its inhabitants; are housed and that items and products be made available to them by the producers' unions or associations._

 > _"Similarly, it is to concern itself with hygiene, the keeping of communal